 - If the qualification is more expensive, ask the provider why.

 Check if there are any extra costs or if you have to buy equipment.

 - The price listed for a qualification is only for the course.
 You may need to buy textbooks, laptops and equipment.

-You may also have to pay for travel, accommodation and meals when doing internships or work placements.
+- You may have to pay for travel, accommodation and meals when doing internships

 If you have to pay your fees upfront, you can talk to your provider about payment plans, scholarships or other financial assistance that might be available to you.

-Before you study, you should check the job prospects of your chosen career.
-You can do this on the ComparEd website.
+- Before you study, you can check the job prospects of your chosen career on the ComparED website.